-It's hard to judge it based on the silhouette, however, a straight-up stare will give you a longer and more vertical hood, added front overhang, and more inclined rear window.
-Lastly, the front bumper also appears to have been revamped.
+It's hard to judge it based on the silhouette, however, a straight-up stare will give you a longer and more horizontal hood, added front overhang, and more inclined rear window.
+Lastly, the front bumper also appears to have been revamped; flat if you compare it to the current model.

 The current locally-available Rav4 was the facelifted version introduced in 2015.
 It features a young and hip exterior design that's closely comparable to the CH-R, which has longer and slimmer headlamps.